fatiando/harmonica/doc/user_guide/forward_modelling/tesseroid.rst

 Tesseroids
 ==========

-When our region of interest covers several longitude and latitude degrees utilizing Cartesian coordinates to model geological structures might introduce significant errors: they don't take into account the curvature of the Earth.
+When our region of interest covers several longitude and latitude degrees, utilizing Cartesian coordinates to model geological structures might introduce significant errors: they don't take into account the curvature of the Earth.
 Instead, we would need to work in :ref:`spherical-coordiantes`.
-In order to forward model bodies in geocentric spherical coordinates a common approach is to make use of tesseroids.
+A common approach to forward model bodies in geocentric spherical coordinates is to make use of tesseroids.

 A tesseroid (a.k.a spherical prism) is a three dimensional body defined by the volume contained by two longitudinal boundaries, two latitudinal boundaries and